leejaehyup/langchain-faq-example/README.md

 ### flow

-1. When running the service, the FAQ data is saved in vector DB.
+1. When running the application, the FAQ data is saved in vector store.
-   - This example uses `MemoryVectorStore`.
+   - In this example, `MemoryVectorStore` is used as the vector store.
-2. Data with high similarity to the question is retrieved from vector DB through `MultiQueryRetriever`.
+2. Data with high similarity to the question is retrieved from vector store through `MultiQueryRetriever`.
 3. Results of answers are derived through prompts.

 `MultiQueryRetriever` was used as a retriever.